Walrus: An Efficient Decentralized Storage Network: Conclusion

 \section{Conclusion}

 We introduce \sysname, a novel approach to decentralized blob storage that leverages fast erasure codes and a modern blockchain technology.
 By utilizing the \redstuff encoding algorithm and the Sui blockchain, \sysname achieves high resilience and low storage overhead while ensuring efficient data management and scalability.
-Our system operates in epochs, with all operations sharded by $blob_{id}$, enabling it to handle large volumes of data effectively.
+Our system operates in epochs, with all operations sharded by $blob_{id}$, enabling it to handle large volumes of data.
 The innovative two-dimensional BFT encoding protocol of \redstuff allows for efficient data recovery, load balancing, and dynamic availability of storage nodes, addressing key challenges faced by existing decentralized storage systems.

-Furthermore, \sysname introduces storage proofs that ensure data availability without relying on network synchrony assumptions, and its committee reconfiguration protocol guarantees uninterrupted data availability during network evolution.
-By combining these features, \sysname offers a scalable, and resilient decentralized storage, providing high authenticity, integrity, auditability, and availability at a reasonable cost.
-Our contributions include defining the problem of Asynchronous Complete Data-Sharing, presenting the \redstuff protocol, and proposing an asynchronous challenge protocol for efficient storage proofs, paving the way for future advancements in decentralized storage technologies. \ifpublish
+Furthermore, \sysname provides a committee reconfiguration protocol that guarantees uninterrupted data availability during network evolution.
+Our contributions include defining the problem of Asynchronous Complete Data Storage, presenting the \redstuff protocol, and providing a full end-to-end system design with \sysname, including a production-grade implementation and deployment, paving the way for future advancements in decentralized storage technologies.